What Causes Resentment In A Relationship?

 Of course, this may only be possible when the imbalance or unfairness is acknowledged.
 If you want your partner to be able to forgive you and move forward, you might have to try and take in their point of view and own up to your part in the problem.

-Addressing negative feelings in relationships through therapy
+Addressing negative feelings or anger in relationships through therapy

 Navigating issues of fairness and forgiveness within a relationship can be much more difficult if you’ve been neglecting your own mental health or have deeper issues that haven’t been properly addressed.
 Working with a therapist may help you identify and acknowledge the root cause of the resentment, and respond more constructively to the challenges you and your partner are facing.